FINC-3313 Principles of Finance

 FINC-4513 Topics in Finance

-The capstone course for finance.
-In addition to emphasizing portfolio management and international finance, the course covers the most current topics of investment finance.
-This course Is normally offered in the spring semester.
+The capstone course for finance. in addition to emphasizing portfolio management and international finance, the course covers the most current topics of investment finance.
+This course is normally offered as needed.

 FINC-4713 Principles of Insurance